steenhulthin/steenhulthin.github.io/index.md

 I'm a software developer and/or [GIS](http://en.wikipedia.org/wiki/Geographic_information_system) dude.
 My main expertise is working with digital map, spatial data and GIS products at all levels of the technology stack.

-In my work life I'm the CEO/code monkey/Key Account Manager of [Percipio](http://percipio.dk).
-I have standard [CV available for download](https://dl.dropboxusercontent.com/u/211064/percipio/CV/cv_steen_hulthin_rasmussen.pdf) with a standard resume of some of the things I have done professionally even though I'm not a big fan of standard CVs.
+In my work life I'm a code monkey/GIS consultant in [Geoinfo A/S](https://www.geoinfo.dk).
+I have standard [CV available for download](https://steen.hulthin.dk/assests/cv_steen_hulthin_rasmussen.pdf) with a standard resume of some of the things I have done professionally even though I'm not a big fan of standard CVs.

 [Copenhagen, Denmark](http://en.wikipedia.org/wiki/Copenhagen) is my home town.
 I live there together with my girlfriend and between 1 and 3 children.
 I really enjoy running, biking and chocolate.
 I love life.